 Wipe off any dusty crevasses on the dried chiles.
 De-stem and de-seed the chiles, but don't worry about getting rid of every last seed.

-Roughly chop 1/2 onion and peel 6 garlic cloves.
+Roughly chop an onion and peel 8 garlic cloves.
 Add a glug of oil to a skillet over medium heat and saute the onions and whole garlic cloves until lightly browned.
 Once cooked, add the onion-garlic mixture to the blender.

 Preheat a dry skillet over medium heat.
-Add 1/3 cup sesame seeds, 8 whole cloves, 1/2 teaspoon anise seeds, and 1/4 teaspoon black peppercorns to the skillet.
+Add 2/3 cup sesame seeds, 8 whole cloves, and 12 black peppercorns to the skillet.
 Toast until the sesame seeds are turning golden brown, stirring occasionally.
-Towards the end, add the powdered spices to the skillet (1 teaspoon cinnamon, 1 tablespoon Mexican oregano) and cook briefly.
+Towards the end, add the powdered spices to the skillet (2 tablespoons cinnamon, 1 tablespoon Mexican oregano) and cook briefly.
 Add the mixture to a food processor or spice grinder and grind into a fine powder, setting it aside until you need it.

 By now the chiles are reconstituted.
 Take a taste of the chiles' soaking liquid.
 If you like it then you can use it to liquefy the sauce.
 If it tastes bitter to you then use stock to liquefy the sauce -- I used stock for this batch.

-Drain the dried chiles and add them to the blender along with 2 cups of stock (or soaking liquid).
+Drain the dried chiles and add them to the blender along with a cup of stock (or soaking liquid).
 The onion-garlic mixture should already be in the blender.
 Combine well.
 It's worth it to take a taste at every step along the way, starting now!

 Add the finely ground spice mixture to the blender and combine well.
-I also added another splash of stock at this point.
-You'll need 4-5 cups total for the recipe -- I usually just keep track of what I add when blending and then add the rest for the simmer.
+I also added another cup of stock at this point.
+You'll need 3-4 cups total for the recipe -- I usually just keep track of what I add when blending and then add the rest for the simmer.

-Add 2 tablespoons lard (or oil) to a large saucepan over medium heat.
-Once heated add the Mole sauce.
-Cook briefly and at this point you can add any additional stock that was not added to the blender.
-Use a splatter screen if you have one, otherwise a lid or foil will do the job.
+Add 2 tablespoons lard (or oil) to a large saucepan.
+Once heated, add the Coloradito sauce from the blender to the saucepan and simmer until heated through.
+Use a splatter screen if you have one, otherwise a layer of parchment paper or foil will do the job.

 Once the chocolate is incorporated into the sauce take a final taste for seasoning.
-I added another generous pinch of salt to this batch, but keep in mind this will depend on which stock you use.
+I added another generous pinch of salt to this batch.
+(So that is about 1.5 teaspoons salt total but keep in mind this will depend on which stock you use.)